 There are six allotment plots backing onto St. Margaret’s Court opposite the cricket pitch.
-The allotments are being worked at the moment but if anybody is interested in taking on an allotment kindly let the Parish Clerk, Roxana Brammer on 01474 871269, know giving your name, address and telephone number and you will be put on our waiting list.
+The allotments are being worked at the moment but if anybody is interested in taking on an allotment kindly let the Parish Clerk, Cat Bloomfield, know giving your name, address and telephone number and you will be put on our waiting list.

 RULES AND CONDITIONS OF TENANCY FOR ALLOTMENT GARDENS